UltimateSeatSelectorInc/UltimateSeatSelector/TEAM.md

   2/2/22 - With Sprint two as a team we were able to understand each others perspectives in regards to the MVP which allowed us to work and communicate better.

 Joseph Urso - josephaurso@lewisu.edu - Scrum Master [Joe's Getting to Know Each Other Site](https://getting-to-know-eachother-ju.azurewebsites.net/Getting%20to%20Know%20Each%20Other.html)
+2/5/22 We have continuously improved by gaining a better understanding as a team into the tools that we are using for our product.
+Prior to this we all had limited to no knowledge of git and rarely have used GitHub.
+By collaborating to understand how everything works together I feel more confident in our ability to put a better product out and be confident in future products.
+From a timing aspect I feel that by having a few longer working sessions to fill knowledge gaps it will result in us working more effectively on the final product in sprints to come.

 Ian Stopa - ianmstopa@lewisu.edu - Dev Team [Ian Getting to Know Each Other Site](https://gtkeo-personel-rg-02.azurewebsites.net/GTKEO.html)